halfordfan/check-mk-local-pihole/README.md

 # Requirements

 - Check-MK host agent
+- The python version requires python 3.x (duh) with requests and time modules.
-- php 8.x, required and installed by Pi-hole with 5.x Pi-Hole.
+- The legacy PHP version needs php 8.x, required and installed with 5.x Pi-Hole.

 # Installation

 Current Python 3.x version for Pi-hole 6.x
    1. Copy the pihole6.py into the agent local checks directory on the Pi-Hole host
    2. Make sure it is executable (chmod 700).